moryhassid/snake_game/README.md

 Here you can see there are multiple stages of difficulties.
 Moreover, I have added a scoreboard using pandas.

+I have added a **"super-power"** for the snake, snake is rewarded after 4 points it earned, so it will be able to jump from one screen's edge/boundary to the other.

 When executing the game you will be requested to enter your name, afterwards a timer will start and your snake will need to eat all the apple (red circle)